Arca Musarithmica: Pepys Library, Magdalene College, Cambridge

 Samual Pepys described purchasing a copy of Kircher's Musurgia Universalis in his famous diary.

 Years later, his belongings, bequeathed to Cambridge, included an Arca.
 It is unclear if Pepys constructed or commissioned this, based on the instructions in the book, or if he purchased it or received it as a gift.
 His diary makes no mention of it (he stopped recording entries in 1669).
 It has been speculated that Pepy's music teacher John Birchensha was influenced by Kircher's combinatorial techniques, as his own "Rules of Composition" bear some similarities.
 The Pepysian library does not currently keep their Arca out on display, and there are few photographs available of its contents.

-Herzog August Library, Wolfenbuttel, Germany
+Herzog August Library, Wolfenbüttel, Germany

 This arca has been extensively photographed.
-A complete set of photos of its contents have been made and are available from the University of Wurzburg.
+A complete set of photos of its contents have been made and are available from the University of Würzburg.
 The handwriting on its rods resembles the handwriting in the plates in Musurgia Universalis, although there are a few differences in transcription.